Nature Center FAQ

-There are only two — the Copperhead (Agkistrodon contortrix) and Timber Rattlesnake (Crotalus horridus).
+There are only two — the copperhead (Agkistrodon contortrix) and timber rattlesnake (Crotalus horridus).
 Both are pit vipers and have triangular shaped heads and elliptical pupils.
 In addition to their rattles, timber rattlesnakes are recognized by their stocky bodies with dark blotches and wavy crossbands.
 Copperheads have hourglass-shaped bands across their bodies and copper-colored heads, and juveniles also have bright yellow tails.
 Because vipers are live-bearers, there is no such thing as a rattlesnake or copperhead egg.
-There are NO cottonmouths here; in NC they are found only in the eastern part of the state towards the coast.
-Water snakes are common in Highlands, but they are only harmless Northern Water Snakes.
-There are links to various reptile sites that provide photos of each of these species.
+There are no cottonmouths here; in NC they are found only in the eastern part of the state, towards the coast.
+Water snakes are common in Highlands, but they are only harmless northern water snakes.

 What should I do if I am bitten by a snake on a hike?

 Snakebites are extremely rare.
 If the snake is non-venomous, treat it as you would any other bite, scratch, or other wound.
 If it is a copperhead or rattlesnake, remain calm to keep your pulse and circulation down.
 Send someone for help.
 Do NOT cut open the wound, but if you have a snake bite kit you can try to use suction to remove some of the venom.
 Do not use a tourniquet, as this may concentrate the venom at the source and thereby increase local tissue damage.
 Keep in mind that many of these bites are “dry” bites anyway.
 The best advice is to watch where you step, do not place your hands into places you cannot see, and never harass snakes.

 Are there mountain lions in Highlands?